vizabi/vizabi/README.md

 **Npm** is a package manager for [Nodejs](http://nodejs.org/) and therefore requires [Node.js](http://nodejs.org/) to be installed.
 Here is a tutorial to install Node: [Installing Node.js via Package Managers](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

-**Bower** is a package manager and you can install it with npm (with administrative privillages):
+**Bower** is a package manager and you can install it with npm (with administrative privileges):
 ```sh
 npm install -g bower
 ```

-**Grunt** is the Javascript task runner and can also be installed with npm (with administrative privillages):
+**Grunt** is the Javascript task runner and can also be installed with npm (with administrative privileges):
 ```sh
 npm install -g grunt-cli
 ```